Sherr1math/Sherr1math.github.io/_posts/2024-10-26-js-20yrs-preface.md

   - Complex Analysis
 ---
 ## Introduction
-This is the second class of Complex Analysis, hosted by *Tang Shengxuan*.
+This is the second class of Complex Analysis, hosted by *Shengxuan Tang*.
 In this class, we will focus on the following topics:

 **Essential Singularity**
 - *Casorati Weierstrass* Theorem